kartoza/sawps/docs/src/user/manual/landing-page.md

 4. **Home:** The `HOME` link returns the user to the main `Landing Page`, providing an easy way to start the users journey within the platform.

-5. **Explore:** By choosing `MAP,` the user can access geographical data visualisation and exploration features within the platform, also the user can see the reports for the data.
+5. **Explore:** By choosing `EXPLORE` the user can access geographical data visualisation and exploration features within the platform, also the user can see the reports for the data.
 Click on the [explore page](./explore/index.md) to navigate to the explore page.

 6. **Documentation:** Click on the `DOCUMENTATION` to access comprehensive documentation, like this page, which provides detailed information on various aspects of the platform.